Mrkristal/CDR/.github/PULL_REQUEST_TEMPLATE.md

 ### The basics:
 - [ ] <!--- required -->Review the commits and make sure they are aligned with what you are planning to merge.
 - [ ] <!--- required -->Check that no weird commits “slipped” into the merge due to human error.
-- [ ] <!--- required -->Go over briefly on the “File Changed” and make sure the files are aligned with what you expect
+- [ ] <!--- required -->Go over briefly on the “File Changed” and make sure the files are aligned with what you expect.
 - [ ] <!--- required -->Ensure that “All checks have passed”, that should include:
     - Build
     - Unit tests